+What do we wish to achieve?
 The cabinet wishes to improve access to (risk-bearing) capital, not only for start-ups but also for existing SMEs in the creative sector.
 Investments will be necessary, for instance to finance new business premises that become necessary due to expansion or to develop a new product, such as a game.
 Investments which the financial sector does not wish to facilitate without adequate security.

-The Ministry of Economic Affairs will inform the creative business sector of the possibilities available through the Borgstelling MKB Kredieten (government-guaranteed scheme for loans to small and medium-sized enterprises).
+What is our plan?
+The Ministry of Economic Affairs will inform the creative industries of the possibilities available through the Borgstelling MKB Kredieten (government-guaranteed scheme for loans to small and medium-sized enterprises).
 This scheme is available for businesses with a maximum of 100 employees, including entrepreneurs in the liberal professions.
-A substantial part of the creative business sector thus falls within the scope of this scheme.
+A substantial part of the creative industries thus falls within the scope of this scheme.